 - Migrate to the cloud incrementally.
 This means breaking down what can be a financially overwhelming goal into more manageable pieces over time.

 - Consider a hybrid approach.
 Depending on your computing requirements, a full cloud migration may not be the best option, but a hybrid one is.
 In a hybrid approach, you can migrate applications that will bring the most benefits if they’re on the cloud, while keeping the rest of your data in your on-premises operations.

 3. Adoption resistance:

-When it comes to making a cloud migration succeed, it is often people who pose the biggest challenge as people tend to resist change while the new systems and processes of a cloud migration brings a lot of changes and disruptions.
+When it comes to making a cloud migration succeed, it is often people who pose the biggest challenge, as people tend to resist change while the new systems and processes of a cloud migration bring a lot of changes and disruptions.
 If the human factor is left unmanaged, you will struggle to achieve a successful migration.

 Solutions to adoption resistance:

 - Get leadership buy-in.
 Make sure your top leaders understand the business needs and objectives for the cloud migration and have them lead the entire organization to the cloud.

 - Choose intuitive tech solutions.
 When selecting cloud solutions for your applications, make usability and integration a priority.
 The more user-friendly and intuitive the tool is, the more likely your people will adopt it.

 - Invest in expert training and resources.
 People may find the new processes difficult or confusing to implement, so employ experts to train and support employees on the new applications.
 You can even designate an internal cloud champion who can answer questions and offer support on the ground.